3 March 2020

 We start with a brief explanation of the concept and trace its roots.

-COVID-19 coronavirus as a force majeure defense
+COVID-19 coronavirus as a force majeure defense to contractual non-performance

 One often doesn’t know the extent of one’s insurance coverage until a calamity occurs.
 So it is with force majeure provisions in contracts.